nextflow-io/crg-course-nov16/README.md

 # Nextflow demo scripts

-A set of scripts for Nextflow demo purpose.
+A set of scripts for Nextflow tutorial purpose.

 ## Prerequisite